ksingh25/rdflib/README.md

 ```

-3. Download a file over http (currently hrrps is not working), parse and serialize it.
+3. Download a file over http (currently https is not working), parse and serialize it.
 put the foaf_modified.n3 (original foaf file has some special characters which are causing problems for parsing) file on a folder on your PC and run a simple HTTP Server to make it accessible on web.
 On your PC:

 `sudo python -m SimpleHTTPServer 80`

 Now to the ESP32 (using picocom)